Espresso Machine Repair Training – Coffee Machine Technician Course List

 Repair technicians are sometimes required to work in congested spaces.
 They may also have to carry out duties when the restaurant or café is overcrowded with customers.
 Other times, technicians may need to travel to other commercial outlet locations to service the coffee machines.
 So, they must have reliable transport arrangements in place.

-The technicians should also have the physical stamina to kneel, bend, and lift heavy machines, parts, and related things.
+The technicians should also have the stamina to kneel, bend, and lift heavy machines, parts, and related things.

 Salary Prospects